wp-plugins/wordpress-wefact-plugin/readme.txt

 *	New layout with tabs and pagination
 *	Detailed information of debtors, invoices and pricequotes
 *	Check if the API settings are correct

+= 2.1 =
+*	Merged the wefact.php and wefact-admin.php files
+*	Moved all hooks to the constructor

 == Translations ==